 25% of Malaysia’s workforce are immigrants

 Malaysia remains one of the largest importers of foreign labor in Asia.
-Approximately 25 per cent, or between 2.5 to 3 million people out of its 11 million workforce is comprised of foreign migrants, primarily employed in manufacturing (33 per cent), palm oil plantations (23 per cent), domestic service (26 per cent) and construction (18 per cent).
+Approximately 25 per cent, or between 2.5 to 3 million out of its 11 million workforce is comprised of foreign migrants, primarily employed in manufacturing (33 per cent), palm oil plantations (23 per cent), domestic service (26 per cent) and construction (18 per cent).

-While Malaysia has made headlines over the brutal sweeping campaigns it conducts to find illegal workers, along with mandatory caning of those who overstay their visa, the country seems to have an insatiable appetite for imported labor.
+While Malaysia has made headlines over the brutal sweeping campaigns it conducts to find illegal workers, along with the mandatory caning of those who overstay their visa, the country seems to have an insatiable appetite for imported labor.

 Malaysian Institute of Economic Research (MIER) executive director, Professor Emeritus Datuk Dr Mohamed Ariff, claims the number of foreign workers in Malaysia is expected to exceed five million by 2010.

 Much of this growth will be in the construction industry, with the current ninth Malaysian Plan (9MP) setting a growth target of 3.5 per cent in this sector alone.

 The majority of modern Malaysia’s towering skyscrapers, as well as the administrative capital of Putrajaya, was built by foreign labour.
 The first person buried in the Putrajaya cemetery was an Indonesian construction worker killed on the job.

 Malaysia depends on its cheap workforce

 Malaysian Employers Federation (MEF) Director, Shamsuddin Bardin, says foreign workers are employed in the three D jobs that Malaysians don’t want – dirty, dangerous, and difficult.

 The country also has the largest number of domestic workers in Asia.
 More than 400,000 domestic workers are currently registered with approximately 90 per cent, or 360,000, from poor rural areas of Indonesia.